SUMIF with Multiple Criteria (Table of Contents)

 Now press enter to get the total sum.

-As we can see in the above screenshot, the quantity sold by Ben and Jenny together is coming as 35607.
-We can cross-check the sum separately as well to match the count with the SUMIF function.
+As we can see in the above screenshot, the quantity sold by Ben and Jenny together is coming to 35607.
+We can cross-check the sum separately to match the count with the SUMIF function.

 We will get the Insert Function window.
-Now from there, select the function SUMIF from Or select a category of ALL as shown below.
+Select the function SUMIF or an ALL category from there, as shown below.

 We can see the suggested syntax at the bottom of the window.
 And click on, Ok.

-Now in the functional argument box, select the A2 to A9, Criteria as Ben and sum range as C2 to C9 and click on Ok.
+In the functional argument box, select the A2 to A9, Criteria as Ben, and sum range from C2 to C9 and click Ok.
 This will frame the first half of the multiple criteria syntax.

 Now insert plus sign (+) as shown below.